flutter/website/src/docs/development/add-to-app/performance.md

-The most relevant choice for users in add-to-app scenarios is to decide when to pre-load a `FlutterEngine` (that is, to load the Flutter library, start the Dart VM and run entrypoint in an Isolate) and the memory and latency cost of that pre-warm.
-And how it affects the memory and latency cost of rendering a first Flutter frame when UI is subsequently attached to that `FlutterEngine`.
+The most relevant choice for users in add-to-app scenarios is to decide when to pre-load a `FlutterEngine` (that is, to load the Flutter library, start the Dart VM, and run entrypoint in an isolate) and the memory and latency cost of that pre-warm.
+Also, how it affects the memory and latency cost of rendering a first Flutter frame when the UI component is subsequently attached to that `FlutterEngine`.

-As of September of 2019, testing on a low-end 2015 class device in release-AOT mode, pre-warming the `FlutterEngine` costs:
+As of Flutter v1.10.3, and testing on a low-end 2015 class device in release-AOT mode, pre-warming the `FlutterEngine` costs:

 - 42MB and 1530ms to prewarm on **Android**.
 330ms of it is a blocking call on